effetreseizero/argos-crea/README.md

 # Argos Crea

-Argos Crea is a web-based application designed to facilitate speech-to-text (STT) tasks, particularly for forestry applications.
+Argos Crea is a web-based application the enables users to wirelessly transmit precise forestry measurements (such as tree diameters) directly from a Bluetooth caliper into the application, streamlining the data collection process and reducing manual entry errors.
+The web application is also designed to facilitate speech-to-text (STT) tasks, particularly for forestry applications.
 The software leverages the Italian Forestry Speech Commands dataset, which is specifically curated and used to train the STT engine.
+By combining modern STT technology with Bluetooth measurement devices, Argos Crea offers a comprehensive digital toolset for efficient and accurate forestry data acquisition.

 ## Technologies Used